dcos/dcos-e2e/API.md

 #### `ssh_key_path`

-The path to an SSH key which can be used to SSH to the node as the clusters `default_ssh_user` user.
+The path to an SSH key which can be used to SSH to the node as the cluster's `default_ssh_user` user.

 ### Methods